The Comprehensive Guide to Board Wargaming

-The Comprehensive Guide to Board Wargaming is a 1977 book by Nicholas Palmer about the hobby of board wargaming.
+The Comprehensive Guide to Board Wargaming is a 1977 book by Nicholas "Nicky" Palmer about the hobby of board wargaming.

 Contents

-The Comprehensive Guide to Board Wargaming is a 223-page book about the hobby of wargaming for non-gamers and gamers alike.
+The Comprehensive Guide to Board Wargaming is a 223-page book exploring wargaming as a hobby, written for an audience of both non-gamers and gamers.
 The book covers the evolution of wargames, strategy and tactics employed, short reviews of the games that were available when the book was published, and concludes with a sample game as an example of the hobby for newcomers.
+The original edition included a sample, small scale game, complete with terrain map.

+At the time of publication, Palmer explained the audience he was trying to reach, saying, "I haven't aimed the book at beginners; in particular, they get a preliminary section on a 'need to know' basis describing the basic concepts plus anything they'll need for the main part, but the rest will, I hope, interest battle-hardened veterans."